at Oasis Family Dental will explain more about timing your brushing for optimal dental health.

 General Dentistry in Temecula

-The Oasis Family Dental provides comprehensive dental care for our patients of all ages.
+The Oasis Family Dental provides for our patients of all ages.
 If you are in need of a checkup, cleaning, restorative procedures such as fillings or crowns, or one of the above-mentioned cosmetic procedures, contact our 92591 dental office by calling (951) 695-2290 to schedule an appointment today.
 We welcome patients from Temecula and all surrounding communities.